-A HSSI (high speed serial interface) port is built in along with three slots which accept additional HSSI, V.35, or Quad DSX-1 interface cards.
+The T3SU 300 has a built-in HSSI (high speed serial interface) port along with three expansion slots which accept additional HSSI, V.35, Quad DSX-1, or Ethernet Bridge interface cards.
 The HSSI interfaces support rates between 75 kbps and 44.2 Mbps in 75 kbps increments.
 The high speed V.35 interface option supports rates up to 10 Mbps in increments of 75 kbps.
 The Quad DSX-1 interface card provides four DSX-1 lines.
 Each DSX-1 port supports rates up to 1.544 Mbps.
+The Ethernet Bridge interface card provides four auto-sensing 10/100 BaseT Ethernet ports.

-Embedded SNMP (simple network management protocol) and TELNET are available through either a SLIP/PPP or a 10BaseT ethernet port.
-Through the Management Information Base II(MIB II), RFC 1407 standards, and an ADTRAN enterprise MIB, the T3SU 300 can be configured, monitored, and diagnosed using standard SNMP network management programs such as Hewlett Packard's HP OpenViewTM, IBM's NetviewTM, and Cabletron's SpectrumTM.
-Complete configuration, diagnostics, and performance monitoring are available through SNMP, TELNET, or a VT-100 terminal interface.
-This connection can be made via ethernet, a local EIA-232 link, or through the built-in V.34 modem.
+Embedded SNMP (simple network management protocol) and Telnet are available through either a SLIP/PPP or a 10BaseT Ethernet port.
+Through the Management Information Base II (MIB II), RFC 1407 standards, and an ADTRAN enterprise MIB, the T3SU 300 can be configured, monitored, and diagnosed using standard SNMP network management programs such as Hewlett Packard's HP OpenViewTM, IBM's NetviewTM, and Cabletron's SpectrumTM.

+Complete configuration, diagnostics, and performance monitoring are available through SNMP, Telnet, or a VT100 terminal interface.
+This connection can be made via Ethernet, a local EIA-232 link, or through the built-in V.34 modem.
 Advanced dial-out on trap capabilities through the built-in modem allow the T3SU 300 to contact remote hosts and alert them to DSX-3 network conditions (without dedicated management connections).
 The T3SU 300 is designed for either desktop use or installation in a 19-inch rack.